coolbutuseless/lz4lite/README.md

   - As it is the *data payload* of the vector that is being compressed, this does not include any notion of the container for that data i.e dimensions or other attributes are not compressed with the data.
-  - Values must be of type: raw, integer, real or logical.
+  - Values must be of type: raw, integer, real, complex or logical.
   - Decompressed values are always returned as a vector i.e. all dimensional information is lost during compression.

 ### What’s in the box

   - `lz4compress()`
-      - compress the data within a vector of raw, integer, real or logical values
+      - compress the data within a vector of raw, integer, real, complex or logical values
       - set `use_hc = TRUE` to use the High Compression variant of LZ4.
         This variant can be slow to compress, but with higher compression ratios, and it retains the fast decompression speed